1337Farhan/CryptiWeb/README.md

     `>>> update_coins()`

-Finally you can run `python3.11 manage.py runserver`.
+Finally, you can run `python3.11 manage.py runserver`.
 <br/><br/>

 ## 3. Differences from - the OG - Crpyti 📈
-CryptiWeb is a webapp (This repo) developed using The Django Framwork to allow more users to get to know and try the project.
+CryptiWeb is a web app (This repo) developed using The Django framework to allow more users to get to know and try the project.
 It realizes a Long Short Term Memory (LSTM) model [Crypti-LSTM](https://github.com/Anas-Elhounsri/Crypti-LSTM) to perform time series prediction instead of linear regression, developed and hosted on Amazon Web Services (AWS) with an architecture designed by [@Anas-Elhounsri](https://github.com/Anas-Elhounsri/).
-And finally the project is availabe as a mobile app [CryptiMobile](https://github.com/mosman4/cryptimobile) designed by [@mosman4](https://github.com/mosman4/).
+And finally, the project is available as a mobile app [CryptiMobile](https://github.com/mosman4/cryptimobile) designed by [@mosman4](https://github.com/mosman4/).
 <br/><br/>

 ## 4. Known issues 🐛
-Although we have moved from using linear regression to using LSTM, we are aware that our model is not accurate because it only consumes one variable (Price).
-In the near future, we are planning on updating our model to a Multivariate LSTM including more variables for more accurate forcasting results.
+Although we have moved from using linear regression to using LSTM, we know that our model is inaccurate because it only consumes one variable (Price).
+In the near future, we plan on updating our model to a Multivariate LSTM including more variables for more accurate forecasting results.

 Read more:
 - [What are LSTMs](https://machinelearningmastery.com/gentle-introduction-long-short-term-memory-networks-experts/)